dtr-org/unit-e/doc/build-netbsd.md

 ======================
 (updated for NetBSD 7.0)

-This guide describes how to build united and command-line utilities on NetBSD.
+This guide describes how to build unit-e and command-line utilities on NetBSD.

 Preparation
 -------------